nguterresn/quartz/content/stm32/gpio.md

 ---
-title: Set up an output on a STM32F0
+title: Set up a GPIO as an output on a STM32F0
 tags:
   - STM32
 date: "2024-07-15"